Phil Jurkovec: Professional career

 In May 2024, Jurkovec was invited to Pittsburgh Steelers' minicamp.
 He was not signed to a contract after the minicamp.

 Personal life

 Jurkovec is the son of Jim and Sara Jurkovec.

+On September 18, 2026, Jurkovec was arrested in Wexford, PA after allegedly stealing a rental box truck from Allegheny Health Network's Wexford Hospital.
+He was charged with Theft by Unlawful Taking and Receiving Stolen Property.